ilicmarko/homemau/server/README.md

 ## Options

-Server can be configured trough the `.env` file.
+Server can be configured through the `.env` file.

 | Variable       | Description                                 |
 |----------------|---------------------------------------------|